|

-Party-Directed Mediation: Helping Others Resolve Differences (2nd Edition) may be downloaded for free as a PDF file.
-We expect the final version to be on-line around November 2008.
+Party-Directed Mediation: Facilitating Dialogue Between Individuals (3rd Edition, 2014) by Gregorio Billikopf may be downloaded for free as a PDF file and printed.
 Instructions on how to distribute this book for free are found at the bottom of this page.
+If you have trouble printing any of the chapters, please let us know.
+This is a public service of the University of California.

 Prefatory materials